12 Steps to Get Results when you decorate a child’s room using a theme.

 Buy Reinforcement for Your Selected Theme

-This reinforcement should coordinate with your chosen theme, or else the room will just end up looking messy and imbalanced.
+This reinforcement should coordinate with your chosen theme, or the room will just look messy and imbalanced.

 Buy fabric, border paper, and wallpaper that fits the theme.